 Planning and Reporting

 From experience, we know that creation of a visual prototype of the future solution (e.g., GUI, look and feel, real controls, and navigation) at the requirements gathering stage is an effective practice.
-Its purpose is to let the customer “feel” the future solution and probably adjust the requirements at the very beginning.
+Its purpose is to let the customer “feel” the future solution and, if necessary, adjust the requirements at the very beginning.

 All requests are sent to the change requests project management website accessible to both the customer and Highlands Info Tech managers.
 The project management website serves as a base for planning of future iterations’ scopes.
 This approach allows the customer to easily control the timeline and budget of the project.

 To make offshore engagements as low-risk as possible, multiple factors should be taken into account.
-Inexperienced offshore vendors tend to ignore them, which leads to failures of software development projects.
-Our experience of efficient risk management and advanced risk mitigation ensure safe, predictable relationships and allow avoiding the pitfalls and delivering the project on time and on budget.
+Inexperienced offshore vendors tend to ignore them, which in most cases leads to failures of software development projects.
+Our experience with efficient risk management and advanced risk mitigation processes ensures safe, predictable relationships and delivery of the project on time and on budget.